jacoscaz/treesandrobots.github.io/_posts/2022-05-29-dogs-fur-vacuum-cleaners.md

-For our latest pick I would have opted for something recommended by [r/VacuumCleaners][5] but ultimately settled on the Dyson due to a combination of good reviews by friends and family and to the fact that I can have it serviced close to home should I ever need to do so.
+For our latest pick I would have opted for something recommended by [r/VacuumCleaners][5] but ultimately settled on the Dyson due to a combination of good reviews by friends and family and to the fact that we can have it serviced close to home should we ever need to do so.

 [0]: https://en.wikipedia.org/wiki/Maremma_Sheepdog
 [1]: https://en.wikipedia.org/wiki/Tumbleweed